 Following completion of the comprehensive exam, a student will have one committee meeting during each of the fall and spring semesters.
 The purpose of each meeting is to provide guidance that should speed progress towards completion of the PhD.
 A written synopsis of the meeting should be filed with the Director of Graduate Studies immediately after the meeting is held.
 This report (no more than 1 page) should be written in consultation with the mentor and signed by both the student and the mentor.
 Failure to hold and report a meeting will result in the student being placed on academic probation for failure to maintain adequate progress toward the degree

-When enrolled in BCHM 999 (Doctoral Dissertation writing), the student will present a 1 hour formal seminar comprising background/introductory information for their project.
+In the spring semester of the third year (second year in BMB), each student will present a 1 hour formal seminar comprising background/introductory information for their project.
+The seminar content should also be related to the aims of the students' dissertation research.
 The student will be exempt from presenting in the literature seminar during that semester.

 All students are expected to attend the weekly departmental seminar series (generally Fridays at 11 am) during the fall and spring semesters.
 Email any questions on the graduate courses or curriculum to the Graduate Studies Director: Dr. Liskin Swint-Kruse